hl7ch/ch-core/input/pagecontent/index.md

 Exchange formats for the Swiss EPR are defined in Annex 4.
 Exchange formats can be represented as FHIR documents.

-- [CH Core Document Profile EPR](StructureDefinition-ch-core-document.html): the base definition for a structured document in the Swiss EPR; it corresponds to a [CDA-CH derived document](https://art-decor.org/art-decor/decor-project--hl7chcda-).
+- [CH Core Document Profile EPR](StructureDefinition-ch-core-document.html): the base definition for a structured document in the Swiss EPR.
-- [CH Core Composition Profile EPR](StructureDefinition-ch-core-composition-epr.html): the base definition for a composition; it corresponds to the [CDA-CH v2.1 - structuredBody](https://art-decor.org/art-decor/decor-templates--hl7chcda-?section=templates&id=2.16.756.5.30.1.1.10.1.9&effectiveDate=2019-10-17T15:22:41&language=en-US) template.
+- [CH Core Composition Profile EPR](StructureDefinition-ch-core-composition-epr.html): the base definition for a composition, providing the basic structure of the FHIR document.

 #### XDS (Annex 5, Amendment 1)